sftpgo/sftpgo-plugin-metadata/README.md

 Please refer to the documentation [here](https://github.com/go-gorm/postgres) for details about the dsn.

-### MySQL
+### MariaDB

+:warning: The plugin enforces a unique index on the folder path.
+Folder paths can have arbitrary lengths, so we store them as `text`.
+MySQL fails to add such index with error: `Error 1170: BLOB/TEXT column 'path' used in key specification without a key length`.
+MariaDB works fine, at least the recent versions such as 10.6.x.

-To use MySQL you have to use `mysql` as driver.
+To use MariaDB you have to use `mysql` as driver.
 If you have a database named `sftpgo_metadata` on localhost and you want to connect to it using the user `sftpgo` with the password `sftpgopass` you can use a DSN like the following one.

 ```shell
 "sftpgo:sftpgopass@tcp([127.0.0.1]:3306)/sftpgo_metadata?charset=utf8mb4&interpolateParams=true&timeout=10s&tls=false&writeTimeout=10s&readTimeout=10s&parseTime=true"